Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Methodology

 The p2o and p2q maps can be computed either from forward PDE solutions (one per column) or from adjoint PDE solutions (one per row).
 Because the data dimension ($\numdata \numtime \sim \!
 10^5$) and QoI dimension ($\numqoi \numtime \sim \!
 10^4$) are each much smaller than the parameter dimension ($\numdata \numtime \sim \!
 10^9$), computing rows via adjoint PDE solutions is the more efficient approach.
 The time-shift invariance of the discretized p2o and p2q maps implies that only one adjoint PDE solve per sensor location is required to construct $\ptomat$, and one adjoint PDE solve per QoI spatial location to construct $\ptqmat$.
 For $\ptomat$, these adjoint PDEs are solved backward in time with pressure ``sources'' at each sensor location (cf.\ $\tilde d$ in \eq{adj-p2o-bc}); for $\ptqmat$, they are solved with pressure sources at each QoI point in space (cf.\ $\tilde q$ in \eq{adj-p2q-bc}).
 Translating these solutions in time gives the entire $\ptomat$ and $\ptqmat$.
 The block Toeplitz structure of $\ptomat$ and $\ptqmat$ also reduces the memory requirements to store these matrices by a factor of $\numtime$.
 For the CSZ digital twin, this means only $\sim \!
 0.8$~TB memory is required to store $\ptomat$ instead of $\sim \!
 800$~TB, and $\sim \!
 80$~GB to store $\ptqmat$ instead of $\sim \!
 80$~TB.

-While $\numdata + \numqoi \sim \! \mc{O}(10^2)$ adjoint acoustic-gravity wave-equation solves incur considerable computational expense, this entire computation happens offline and only needs to be done once.
+While $\numdata + \numqoi \sim \! \mc{O}(10^2)$ adjoint acoustic--gravity wave-equation solves incur considerable computational expense, this entire computation happens offline and only needs to be done once.
 For the discretized CSZ digital twin (with $\sim \!
 10^{10}$ states and $\sim \!
-10^3$ time steps), a scalable explicit finite element solver executed on a moderately large compute cluster is able to compute one adjoint acoustic-gravity wave-equation solution per hour.\footnote{This time estimate was obtained from a benchmark of the acoustic-gravity wave equation solve performed on 512 compute nodes of TACC's \emph{Frontera} supercomputer using an explicit finite element solver implemented in MFEM.}
+10^3$ time steps), a scalable explicit finite element solver executed on a moderately large compute cluster is able to compute one adjoint acoustic--gravity wave-equation solution per hour.\footnote{This time estimate was obtained from a benchmark of the acoustic--gravity wave equation solve performed on 512 compute nodes of TACC's \emph{Frontera} supercomputer using an explicit finite element solver implemented in MFEM.}

-\paragraph{Phase 2 (offline): Compute a compact representation of $\bfpostcovm$.}
+\paragraph{Phase 2 (offline): Compute a compact representation of $\bfpostcovm$}

 For the CSZ digital twin, the discretized parameter dimension is $\numparam \numtime \sim \!
 10^{9}$.
 The linearity of the inverse problem enables us, in principle, to precompute both the mapping from observed data $\obsvec$ to the MAP point $\bfmmap$ as well as the posterior covariance $\bfpostcovm$: